DE

 What is the difference between AI Traffic and Bot Traffic?

-Bot Traffic comes from traditional crawlers, while AI Traffic results from AI systems and real users in AI interfaces.
+Bot traffic comes from classic crawlers, while AI Traffic results from AI systems and real users in AI interfaces.

 Is AI Traffic automatically marked in GA4?

-Not entirely.
-Some systems are recognized, but much needs to be filtered out through segments or referrers.
+Not completely.
+Some systems are recognized, but much of it still has to be filtered out via segments or referrers.

 Which AI platforms should I track in GA4?

-The most important sources currently are ChatGPT, Perplexity, Claude, Gemini, and Microsoft Copilot.
-ChatGPT is usually the largest source because it automatically sets UTM parameters and is therefore the most easily identifiable in GA4.
+The most important sources today are ChatGPT, Perplexity, Claude, Gemini, and Microsoft Copilot.
+ChatGPT is usually the largest source because it automatically sets UTM parameters and is therefore the easiest to identify in GA4.

-Is it worth evaluating AI Traffic if the volume is still low?
+Is it worth analyzing AI Traffic if the volume is still low?

 Nadine